ClementNerma/NightOS/docs/specs/shell.md

 # Hydre

 The _shell_ is the part responsible for running _scripts_, which are small text-based programs that are natively available on every NightOS installation.
-It is called _Hydre_ and is part of the system.
+It is called _Hydre_ and is part of the system under the form of the [`sys:hydre`](services.md#syshydre) service.

 You can get a quick overview of Hydre in its [technical document](../technical/shell.md).